pelias/config/README.md

 console.log( config.stringify() );
 ```

-@see https://github.com/pelias/mergeable for a full list of methods
+see https://github.com/pelias/mergeable for a full list of methods

 ## NPM Module